 Tapering is quite tricky to do perfectly, for most of us it’s just easier to avoid running the day before a 5K RACE (remember this is the5krunner.com NOT themarathonrunner.com and NOT the 100m-sprinter.com)

 But then again if you are running a 5k but not bothered about a PB or anything like that then sure DO GO FOR A RUN the day before.
 But here you are just doing a race as part of training.
 The 5k you are doing IS NOT A RACE (either against the clock or someone else).

 So if you are racing tomorrow then DO NOT RUN TODAY.
 At all.
-I would even extend that to 2 or 3 days before a ‘proper’ race (after an extended training period where I’m heading for a PB.
+I would even extend that to 2 or 3 OR EVEN 4 days before a ‘proper’ race (after an extended training period where I’m heading for a PB).
 My example is me today.
 I just did my 5k.
 I’m a ‘good’ runner and not an elite runner.
 I got a PB but it was just a course PB and 20 seconds off what I could have done on a good day on that course and the conditions were perfect today.
 Today is Saturday and I last ran on Tuesday but had a pretty serious 20 minute bike ride (personal TT) on Wednesday.
 So I had not properly recovered and it probably made around about 1% difference to my time.
 You have to DO A LOT OF TRAINING to improve by 1% but to knock 1% off your PB maybe all you have to do is not run for 2-3 days.
 Think about it.
 Run smart.

 The same applies if you are a youngster.
 You still need that day off before going for a PB.
 The older you get the more recovery you need.